 PAMA is a broad set of legislation applying to the federally required activities of healthcare professionals and organizations delivering services on behalf of Medicare and Medicaid patients.
 The law was originally passed in 2014 and has been periodically updated since then.
-PAMA includes a section that mandates that “ordering professionals” (providers and practitioners) must perform a particular process of validating the use of advanced imaging procedures for Medicare/Medicaid patients against CMS-approved “appropriate use criteria” (AUC) guidelines.
-If this process is not followed, CMS may potentially deny reimbursement for the procedures and may identify the ordering professional as an outlier subject to future consequences.
-Currently, all providers are expected to perform AUC validation in a test and educational mode with monitoring and enforcement activities to begin on 1 January 2022 for advanced imaging services that have been ordered without following this process.
+PAMA includes a section that mandates that “ordering professionals” (providers and practitioners) must perform a particular process of validating the use of advanced imaging procedures for Medicare/Medicaid patients against CMS-approved electronic “appropriate use criteria” (AUC) guidelines.
+If this process is not followed, CMS may potentially deny reimbursement for the procedures and may identify the ordering professional as an outlier subject to future consequences such as having to pre-authorize orders.
+Currently, all providers are expected to perform AUC validation in a test and educational mode with monitoring and enforcement activities to begin at a later date to be specified by CMS.

 Per the CMS website, “The Protecting Access to Medicare Act (PAMA) of 2014, Section 218(b), established a new program to increase the rate of appropriate advanced diagnostic imaging services provided to Medicare beneficiaries…”